Events Archive: 2019 | 2020 | 2021 | 2022 | 2023 | 2024 | 2025 | Upcoming Events

 .

-Caring for Native Plant Gardens
+Caring for Native Plant Gardens (Free "Gardening with Native Plants" Class)

 Public Welcome Free Event Program/Speaker Presentation Wheelchair Accessible Public Restroom Free Public Parking

-For this class, meet in the Parking area between the recycling center and the Community Fitness Center.
 Caring for your garden as it grows and changes over time is the best part!
-We will discuss basics of sustainable landscape care such as optimizing maintenance activities for wildlife support, and reducing air and water pollution.
-There are key differences between managing a native plant garden and a conventional landscape, so let's get into it!
+In this class we will discuss basics of sustainable landscape care like optimizing maintenance activities for wildlife support, and reducing air and water pollution.
+There are key differences between managing a native plant garden and a conventional landscape, so let's get into it.

 October 2024

-CNP Identification of Native Grasses
+Identification of Native Grasses (CNP Class)

 Public Welcome Paid Event Program/Speaker Presentation Hands-On/How-To Workshop